 Department of Dermatology Training

-An NIH funded T32 training grant in the Department of Dermatology is currently in it’s 20th year of support.
-The continued purpose for this training program is to provide state-of-the-art training of scientists in interdisciplinary strategies addressing investigative dermatology and cutaneous biology.
-This is accomplished by developing individualized career-building programs for qualified trainees holding an M.D., M.D. and Ph.D., or D.O. degree,.
+An NIH funded T32 training grant in the Department of Dermatology is currently in it’s 23rd year of support.
+The purpose of this training program is to provide state-of-the-art training of Scientists and Physician-Scientists in interdisciplinary strategies addressing investigative dermatology and cutaneous biology.
+This is accomplished by developing individualized career-building programs for qualified trainees holding a Ph.D.
+M.D., M.D. and Ph.D., or D.O. degree,.
 Our recruits are chosen for their commitment to careers in investigative dermatology or cutaneous biology.
-Our balanced recruitment emphasizes a 50% balance between M.D., M.D./Ph.D and Ph.D. trainees at any given time.
-Physician scientists (M.D.’s) entering the training program will have completed 2 years of clinical dermatology training; while basic scientists (Ph.D.) with up to two years of postdoctoral experience will also be eligible.
-Pre-doctoral candidates enrolled in the BSTP or other accredited programs will also be eligible.
-The predocotoral candidates will be eligible no earlier than the second year of the program.
-Finally short term positions allow training for medical students during the summers between either the 1st and 2nd years or 2nd and 3rd years of medical training.
+Our balanced recruitment emphasizes a balance between M.D., M.D./Ph.D and Ph.D. trainees at any given time.
+Basic scientists (Ph.D.) with up to two years of postdoctoral experience are also eligible.
+Physician scientists (M.D.’s) entering the training program will have completed at least 2 years of clinical dermatology training.
+Physician-Scientists often enter the program as “2+2” Resident in the Academic Research Track of the Residency Program.

 Resident Research Training